nf-core/tools/docs/lint_errors.md

 and provide a resource estimation.
 The GitHub Actions workflow is: `awsfulltests.yml`, and it can be found in the `.github/workflows/` directory.
 This workflow incurs higher AWS costs, therefore it should only be triggered on `release`.
-For tests on full data prior to release, the Launch option of Nextflow tower can be employed.
+For tests on full data prior to release, [https://tower.nf](Nextflow Tower's launch feature) can be employed.

 `awsfulltests.yml`: Triggers full sized tests run on AWS batch after releasing.